stelzinga/MF/MGT_80.Tools.md

 Staff rely on User Apps that either can operate stand-alone i.e., do not need Server Apps, or connect to Server Apps to perform the various Activities of the company.
 Server Apps include  the hardware to host business software, but also includes the hardware and basic operating systems to host databases, file servers etc. In other words, the Data in the conceptual framework is shown separate (for reasons explained later) but is located in Server Apps (hence the arrows to and from).
 Last but not least, Server Apps may consist of interconnected Hardware and Software although the conceptual framework does not show this.
 It may also be that Server Apps are actually provided by a Supplier within the control of that Supplier e.g., the company only gets the result from the Supplier into its User Apps!
 Note that Server Apps in this framework are deemed in a different building than the Office.
 Often such building is called a Data Center, a specialised setup to host hardware and associated software and provided by a Supplier.

 The Components in the above diagram are few.
-In reality, however, each Component has many *Sub-Components*.
-For example, there are many Staff, using many User Apps running (with each Staff having one or more PCs and/or Laptops).
+In reality, however, *each* Component has most often many *Sub-Components*.
+For example, a Company may operate out of two countries meaning two different Public Infras.
+In most cases there are  many Staff, using many User Apps running (with each Staff having one or more PCs and/or Laptops).
 The Staff can operate from several floors in a single Office building or even across multiple Office buildings.
 The various User Apps connect to many Server Apps connecting to different Suppliers.
 If one were to expand the above conceptual diagram into its possible Sub-Components then depending on the company, it can span many pages of diagram with a vast amount of details.
 In this section most often the term *Components* is used to indicate both Components as well the more granular level of Sub-Components.

 ### Stress Levels
 From the above Conceptual Framework, it is easy to see that for day-to-day Operations, every component needs to be available and operating as expected.